Scandal-UK/QuickCompare/ReadMe.md

 So here is a __free alternative__ that will remain open-source and fully unit-tested for us all to enjoy.

-Please contribute to the source code if you have time to spare!
+Please contribute to the source code if you have time to spare.
+It is far from perfect, but it is useful and I am keen to improve this project so please submit those pull requests!

 ### Example usage